 - Two Dentists with Decades of Experience

 The best thing you can do in any dental emergency is call our dental office as soon as you can.
 This allows us to schedule you for an immediate appointment and walk you through first aid over the phone.
-Before you’re able to reach us, here are a few ways to take control during the most common dental emergencies:
+Before you’re able to reach us, take note of the ways you can take control during the most common dental emergencies.